HireDale/daleydose/about-daley-dose.md

 ---
 - **Highly Comprehensive Drug Database**

-  The Daley Dose database provides access to an extensive, up‑to‑date list of medications.
-It includes details on dosages, interactions, and contraindications to support informed prescribing decisions.
+  Daley Dose partners up with the Monthly Index of Medical Specialities (MIMS) to provide the database with an extensive, up‑to‑date list of medications, restrictions, and interactions.
+This includes details on dosages, interactions, and contraindications to support informed prescribing decisions.
 Daley Dose also provides an in-app version of the latest MIMS drug reference handbook to ensure you have accurate resources at your disposal.

 - **Intuitive and User-Friendly Interface**

-  Daley Dose features a clean, easy‑to‑learn design that simplifies navigation - both for its main desktop program as well as its mobile companion app.
+  The application features a clean, easy‑to‑learn design that simplifies navigation - both for its main desktop program as well as its mobile companion app.
 Users can quickly perform tasks in the application without having to deal with a steep learning curve.

 - **Real-Time Drug Interaction Checks**

-  Check for potential drug interactions instantly while prescribing to enhance patient safety.
+  Daley Dose has features that work behind the scenes.
+Whenever you add medication to a prescription, the application checks its drug interactions, patient history, and current condition to enhance patient safety.

 - **Electronic Health Records Integration**

   Sync seamlessly with existing Electronic Health Record (EHR) systems for quick patient data updates and smoother workflows.
+This enables you to check a patient's drug and medical history while creating prescriptions to ensure that their current and previous conditions are accounted for.

 - **Data Handling Security**